-- Phone, tablet, or computer apps where you log your blood sugar or foods you eat
+- Smartphone, tablet, or computer apps where you log your blood sugar or foods you eat

 - Devices that test your blood sugar every few minutes

-- Smart pumps that give you insulin as your body needs it
+- Smart pumps that give insulin as your body needs it

 - Texts, calls, or emails that remind you to test or take your medicine